timhemendinger/ngSwitchTo/README.md

 ## Features

 Easily switch to other Angular file types.
-Each command can be mapped to a keystroke for easily switching between files.
+Each command can be mapped to a keystroke for switching between file types in a specific folder.

 ## Extension Settings